Kiyoshi Mizuuchi, Ph.D.

 Applying our Research

-Advances of molecular understanding of specific reaction systems we study that are essential for efficient bacterial growth could provide a basis for the future development of novel antibacterial agents to combat disease-causing bacteria.
+Advances of molecular understanding of specific reaction systems we currently study, which are essential for efficient bacterial growth, could provide a basis for the future development of novel antibacterial agents to combat disease-causing bacteria.

 Biography